clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

    :header-rows: 1

    * - Attribute
-     - `Method 1`: Manually start VNC session
+     - `Method 1`: Manually start a VNC session
      - `Method 2`: Automatically start a VNC session via a systemd service script
      - `Method 3`: Multi-user logins with authentication through GDM
    * - Description
-     - This is the traditional method where you SSH into the |CL| host, manually start a VNC session to get a display ID, and then you connect to it by supplying the display ID.
+     - This is the traditional method where you SSH into the |CL| host, manually start a VNC session to get a display ID, and connect to it by supplying the display ID.
      - The system administrator sets up a systemd service script for you with a pre-assigned display ID.
-You just make a VNC connection and supply your pre-assigned display ID.
+You make a VNC connection and supply your pre-assigned display ID.
      - The system adminstrator configures GDM to accept connection requests.
-       When you make a VNC connection to the |CL| host, you'll be presented with the GDM login screen and you authenticate as if you're local.
+       When you make a VNC connection to the |CL| host, you see
+       the GDM login screen and authenticate as if you are local.
    * - Who configures VNC settings?
      - You
      - System adminstrator